 Clean title work and review of any easements that may exist.

-Final approval by the MRC.
+Final approval by the MRC on or before 1/22/2025.

 Please execute the offer letter below and return this form to the Town Offices located at 6280 Vail Road or scan and email this letter back to tgropp@mccordsville.in.gov.

 If you would like to discuss any details of this offer, please feel free to contact me directly at (317)335-5146.
 Thank you for your consideration.

+This Letter of Intent only sets forth the basic terms that may or may not become part of the purchase agreement.
+It is not based on any agreement between the parties, nor is it intended to impose any obligation whatsoever on either party, including without limitation an obligation to bargain in good faith or in any way other than at arms’ length.
+The parties shall not be bound by this offer or any other agreement until such time as a Purchase Agreement for the Premises is fully executed.
+This paragraph supersedes all other conflicting language.

 Respectfully,